DiffKeep/DiffKeep/README.md

 ### Beta Status

+***DiffKeep is completely free while in beta.***

 Note: DiffKeep is currently in a Beta state.
 Some features may be incomplete or missing, and there may be bugs or crashes.
 No guarantee is made of suitability or stability.
 Please note the relevant part of the license in LICENSE.md.

+Once DiffKeep is considered stable and feature-complete enough to exit beta status, it will transition to a freemium model, where the essential features will be free, such as full-text search, but advanced features such as semantic and hybrid search will require a license.

 ## Feature Roadmap

+*Roughly in order of priority.*

 - [x] Display images by folder or date
 - [x] Add multiple libraries